This article was most recently updated in October 2022 and was first published in October 2021.

 As I mentioned earlier, Photoshop for iPad and Adobe Fresco are companion apps.
 Both apps were released in late 2019.
 While Photoshop for iPad is a pixel-level retouching & photo editing app, Adobe Fresco was created to be a drawing and painting app on mobile devices.
 In fact, Adobe has stated publicly that Fresco has “the power of the Photoshop painting engine.”
 So, does this mean that you’ll no longer be able to draw and paint in Photoshop?
 Not exactly.

 The desktop version of Photoshop will always be there and will continue to have all of the tools you’ve used in the past.
 However, for their mobile experiences, Adobe has decided to separate these functions, expanding their mobile app roster.
-They were designed to be used together for you to get more out of your creative experience whether you're on your tablet or desktop.
+They were designed to be used together for you to get more out of your creative experience, whether you're on your tablet or desktop.

 Plus, with the power of cloud-based documents, you can open your Fresco files in Photoshop and vice versa.
-As you work, your work is constantly saving to the Creative Cloud.
+As you work, your work is constantly saved to the Creative Cloud.
 You can take your artwork and pull it into Photoshop to creatively add and edit imagery within your drawings.

-Gestures & Features
+Gestures & features

 Procreate has been around since 2011, and the app has only grown more sophisticated since its initial release.
 The runaway popularity of the app has made it a trendsetter, defining many of the gestures that we all know and love across (two-finger tap to undo, anyone?) other drawing apps.
 Have you ever tried to undo while drawing in your sketchbook?
 I know I have.